mobizt/ESP-Mail-Client/README.md

 ![esptool command](/media/images/esptool.png)

-If the custom built WiFiNINA firmware was installed, the debug message will show the library version with WiFiNINA firmware version which followed by built number (+21120).
+If the custom build WiFiNINA firmware was installed, the debug message will show the library version with WiFiNINA firmware version which followed by build number (+21120).

 ```
 > C: ESP Mail Client v2.1.1, Fw v1.4.8+21120